 Photography has gone through its many revolutions and drastic changes.
 These changes have been both for the greater good and bad of the culture and history of photography itself.
 We are now witnessing what could possibly be a revolution, whereas we are actively making a transition from DSLR to mirrorless cameras.

 Photography giants are now trying to make the camera’s a bit more compact and similar to the size of how film cameras were back in the day.
 However, they are adding a lot more tech and options into these bad boys.
-With these technological advancements and improvements, it leaves some of us to question is the field of film photography is dead or dying.
+With these technological advancements and improvements, it leaves some of us to question is the field of film effects and photography is dead or dying.

 In this article, I will be sharing a few points as to the field of film photography will be around for a while and has the potential to even be around forever.
 We are in a digital age, that has threatened the very roots of photography that we need to remember and still pay some homage to.